OlivierLD/raspberry-coffee/NMEA.multiplexer/examples.md

 Then the web interface is available on the `http.port` mentioned above, at `sun.data.html`.

 ![Web Interface](./docimages/solar.data.png)

+Do the test: the Sun crosses the meridian at _exactly_ 12:00 noon Solar (SLR).

 ##### And more to come...
 <!--